gto76/python-cheatsheet/README.md

 * **`'c'` - A bytes object with a single element.
 For pad byte use `'x'`.**
 * **`'<n>s'` - A bytes object with n elements (not effected by byte order).**

-#### Integer types.
+#### Integers.
 Use capital letter for unsigned type.
 Minimum/standard sizes are in brackets:
 * **`'b'` - char (1/1)**
 * **`'h'` - short (2/2)**
 * **`'i'` - int (2/4)**